Eight Dead As Cyclone Batters Indias Southeast Coast - UrduPoint

 "We are facing the worst storm in recent memory," Tamil Nadu state chief minister M.K.
 Stalin said, in a statement late Monday.

-Police said on Tuesday that eight people have been killed in state capital Chennai.
+Police said on Tuesday that eight people had been killed in the state capital of Chennai.

-They include some who drowned, as well as one person hit by a falling tree, another electrocuted with live wires in the water, and one crushed by a falling wall.
+They included some who drowned, as well as one person hit by a falling tree, another electrocuted by live wires in the water, and one crushed by a falling wall.

 Trees were uprooted and vehicles swept away due to the heavy rains, according to images posted on social media.